-Academic advising is a shared responsibility between student and success coach.
-The student and advisor collaborate to develop, follow and complete an academic plan for the first two semesters.
+Academic advising is a shared responsibility between the student and success coach.
+The student and success coach collaborate to develop, follow and complete an academic plan for the first two semesters.
 New students are expected to begin their academic program by discussing goals with a success coach.
 First-term students, should attend New Student Orientation for placement test score interpretation and first term scheduling assistance.

 Success Coaches can help students by answering questions about how to obtain the necessary information to complete a program of study.
-It is recommended that students develop both short and long-term plans and discuss those with their advisor.
+It is recommended that students develop both short and long-term plans and discuss those with their success coach.
 Your success coach's role is to discuss options and offer advice regarding your academic program of interest.

-After completing the application process and either taking the ACCUPLACER placement test, or after transcripts from previous institutions have been received and reviewed, academic advisors can provide guidance with first term scheduling.
+After completing the application process and either taking the ACCUPLACER placement test, or after transcripts from previous institutions have been received and reviewed, success coaches can provide guidance with term scheduling.

-Students with transfer credit from another college should have official transcripts sent to the College, and should also have an unofficial copy in hand when they meet with an academic advisor.
+Students with transfer credit from another college should have official transcripts sent to the College, and should also have an unofficial copy in hand when they meet with a success coach.